Your browser is not supported or outdated so some features of the site might not be available.

 • Mediocre local dimming.

-8.6 PC Monitor
+8.7 PC Monitor

 The Samsung Q80B is excellent for use as a PC monitor.
-The excellent SDR peak brightness and decent reflection handling make it a great choice for well-lit room as visibility won't be a problem.
-It also has a wide viewing angle, meaning the image remains accurate at the edges even if you sit up close.
+The excellent SDR peak brightness and decent reflection handling make it a great choice for a well-lit room, as visibility won't be a problem.
+It also has a wide viewing angle, meaning the image remains consistent at the edges even if you sit up close.
 Text looks sharp thanks to its RGB subpixel layout and proper chroma 4:4:4 support.
 However, it has some uniformity issues that can be distracting with large areas of uniform color, like when you have a webpage open.

 Pros